Frequently Asked Questions

 We do have a waiting list which we can use to take people's names in case we have cancellations and can fit you in sooner.

-If you feel as though you might hurt yourself or someone else (or are concerned that someone else might do that) then you should go to your local hospital emergency room for help.
+If you feel as though you or someone else is at risk and need help urgently you should go to your local hospital emergency room for help.
 You can also call us and we can provide some organisations which provide crisis services.

 + I've been to Developing Minds before - can I come back?